Understanding germline-somatic interactions in cancer.

 What regions of the genome are unusually important for a disease?
 Do features observed in specific cell-types or conditions tend to harbor trait-effecting variants, and can they inform our understanding of the trait etiology?
 Is the disease primarily driven by variants that disrupt coding, have subtle effects on regulation, or by as-of-yet unknown features?
 This work involves methods related to inference of heritability, variance component (or Gaussian Process) models, and polygenic risk prediction.

-Quantifying recent relatedness in massive cohorts.
+Quantifying recent relatedness and evolution in massive cohorts.

 Genomic data from hundreds of thousands of individuals is already available and growing.
 Can we efficiently infer the relationships between individuals using only genetic data from massive cohorts?
 Can we then relate these relationships to phenotype or health records to inform our understanding of disease?
 Do certain subpopulations have unusual phenotype effects?
 To what extent are these differences driven by the demography of the population, environment, or selection?
 This work is at the interface of efficient computational methods, population genetics, and health record informatics.